-- for age ranges 4 to 11 years, with a net capacity of 175 students.
+- a.
+Infant and Junior School consisting of 7 classes for age ranges 4 to 11 years, with a net capacity of 175 students.
 Occupancy level for the year 2012/13 was 99%.
 Most of the school buildings are of 1950's construction, built for a 25-year usage.
 The buildings are now showing their age and are past their intended life span.
 They have been repaired, re-roofed and extended to their maximum capacity and there is little room for expansion to cope with the inevitable increase in the occupancy level due to the proposed new housing developments within the parish and neighbouring parishes within the catchment area. - b.
 Medical practice with four doctors and its own dispensary providing a range of medical facilities for the surrounding parishes.